yishay-segal/yishaySlides/README.md

-App that include use of typescript and html, css, svg
+Website that include use of typescript and html, css, svg

 ### Deployment:
 https://yishay-segal.github.io/yishaySlides/